hphelion/documentation/moonshot/install.customize-network-settings.md

 ## Introduction

-Based on the network infrastructure suggested in the "Plan the Infrastructure for a Cloud" section of [Before You Install](/cloudos/moonshot/install/before-you-install), you must customize the network settings.
+Based on the network infrastructure suggested in the "Plan the Infrastructure for a Cloud" section of [Important Tasks Before You Install](/cloudos/moonshot/install/before-you-install), you must customize the network settings.
 Here are some of the criteria to be considered while making changes to the default settings:

 * The default settings, "Dual", assume you have a separate physical network for each interface.